Climate of Malta: Sunshine

 As a consequence of Malta's high daylight hours, Malta experiences around 3,000 hours of sunshine per year (also one of the highest in Europe), from an average of above 5 hours of sunshine per day in December to an average of above 12 hours of sunshine per day in July.
 Thus, Malta has about twice the amount of sunshine as cities in the northern half of Europe.
-For comparison, London has 1,461 hours per year; however, in winter Malta has much more sunshine.
+For comparison, London has 1,461 hours per year; in addition, in winter Malta has much more sunshine.
 For comparison, London has 37 hours while Malta has 161 hours of sunshine in December.